Loading

 After losing her husband, Ruth clings to Naomi with the iconic 'where you go I will go' speech.
 She ends up gleaning in Boaz's field — a wealthy relative who's immediately smitten.
 Naomi coaches Ruth through the threshing floor play (lying at his feet, look it up), Boaz handles the legal redemption process at the city gate like a boss, and they get married.
 Their great-grandson is King David.
 God was playing 4D chess with this Moabite widow the entire time.

 Naomi loses her husband and both sons in Moab and decides to go home with nothing.
-She tells her daughters-in-law to bounce, but Ruth drops a profoundly iconic loyalty speech in the entire Bible.
+She tells her daughters-in-law to bounce, but Ruth drops the most iconic loyalty speech in the entire Bible.
 Where you go, I go.
 No cap.

 Share this event